 25) Loose Leaf Tea Supplies

-As I briefly mentioned in the Farmhouse Teas feature above, we’ve been trying to avoid single-use tea bags.
-Some are 100% cotton and therefore compostable, but unfortunately most are partially made from synthetic materials – meaning they don’t break down, but also may release micro-plastics into your beverage.
-So, loose leaf tea is where it’s at!
-In addition to buying loose leaf tea, we’ve been making more homemade tea with fresh or dried herbs from the garden.
+We love to drink tea for a variety of reasons – to boost health, soothe upset tummies or sore throats, or simply to enjoy a tasty warm beverage.
+Farmhouse Teas has some exceptionally delicious loose-leaf blends!
+Loose-leaf tea is often more healthy and sustainable than bagged tea.
+Some tea bags are 100% cotton and therefore compostable, but unfortunately many contain some synthetic materials – meaning they don’t break down, but also may release micro-plastics into your beverage.
+In addition to buying loose leaf tea, we also love to make homemade tea with fresh or dried herbs from the garden.
 When I’m brewing just a cup, I use this awesome little stainless steel mug strainer.
 When we make tea for two, we reach for our glass tea kettle with built-in infuser.

 26) Immersion Blender